ShogherS/Interpreter_Simulator/README.md

 }
 ```

-2. The next step is to download all files of the current repositry to your computer.
+2. The next step is to download all files of the current repository to your computer.
 Clone or download the program's source code to your local machine.
 	loader.h
 	parser.h
 	parser.cpp